 Now let’s get into why the current conditions have set the stage for the rate hike by the Bank of Canada.

 What is the Bank of Canada?

 The Bank of Canada isn’t like the normal bank you periodically visit to do your day-to-day banking (does anyone actually go to the bank anymore?).
 Instead, they’re the bank for the government.
-Their primary goal is “” (Bank of Canada Act).
+Their primary goal is “to promote the economic and financial welfare of Canada” (Bank of Canada Act).
 That means they are in charge of maintaining low and stable inflation by controlling interest rates and the amount of money in circulation, designing and distributing those colourful plastic bills we’re famous for, managing the debt and foreign exchange reserves for the government, and keeping the Canadian banking system safe and efficient.

 The bank controls interest rates by altering what is called the ‘overnight rate’.
 Retail banks (BMO, TD, CIBC, etc.) are constantly borrowing money from each other, and the overnight rate is the one-day interest rate they are charged for such borrowing.
 In turn, the banks use that overnight rate to determine their ‘prime rate’, which is what they base your borrowing rates on.
 When the banks pay more, they pass on that additional cost to us consumers.

 Why Inflation Matters to You